krichard410/salesforceCaseStudy/README.md

  Some things I would love to improve on this solution would be:
  - Changing the title of the LWC card component to dynamically display the Contact's Name so it's made clearer for the Case agent (for example - "Tommy's Product Details")
  - Adding in some editing features for the LWC, to edit the field values on the go
+ - Depending on the use case, an error screen might be useful for a case agent (for example - showing 'This client does not use any Product')

 ## Question 2 - API
  ### Solution Breakdown